Multi-SpatialMLLM: Multi-Frame Spatial Understanding with Multi-Modal Large Language Models: Experimental Results

 \textbf{Standard VQA benchmarks.} We evaluate our Multi-SpatialMLLM on several popular standard VQA benchmarks, as shown in \cref{tab:general_VQA}.
 These benchmarks target various MLLM capabilities, such as general perception (POPE~\cite{POPE} and VizWiz~\cite{VizWiz}), optical character recognition (OCRVQA~\cite{OCRVQA}), reasoning (MathVista~\cite{MathVista} and MMStar~\cite{MMStar}), and Chinese VQA (CCBench~\cite{CCBench}).
 The results show rough parity across the benchmarks, indicating that our model retains most of its original standard VQA proficiency and can be used as a general-purpose MLLM, without being overfit to just multi-frame spatial reasoning.

-\textbf{Multi-task generalization and synergy.} While each of the tasks proposed in \cref{sec:multispa_overview} are focused on a narrower sub-goal, ultimately the aim is to collectively improve multi-frame spatial understanding; we thus prefer that our training data has synergistic generalization effects, as opposed to balancing potentially antagonistic tasks individually.
+\textbf{Multi-task generalization and synergy.} While each of the tasks proposed in \cref{sec:multispa_overview} is focused on a narrower sub-goal, ultimately the aim is to collectively improve multi-frame spatial understanding; we thus prefer that our training data has synergistic generalization effects, as opposed to balancing potentially antagonistic tasks individually.
 We observe that this is indeed the case by comparing training on just the 500K samples from the camera-movement subset (without any other task data) versus the full training set of 3M samples: we observe that the additional data from the additional tasks indeed increases the accuracy on camera movement questions from 9.3\% to 18.0\%.
 We further compare two training configurations for object movement: (1) a dataset of 400K object movement samples alone, and (2) the same 400K object movement samples plus 400K additional samples from camera movement, visual correspondence, and depth estimation.
 The average accuracy on object movement subtasks increases from 17.5\% to 22.04\% with the additional data, as shown in \cref{tab:multitask}.
 Importantly, these extra 400K samples only involve ScanNet~\cite{ScanNet} images, whereas the object movement data originate from PStudio~\cite{PStudio} and ADT~\cite{ADT}, and the two sets do not share question types or data sources.
-This improvement demonstrates the spatial understanding learned from different datasets and task types can transfer, highlighting an additional scalability dimension beyond merely data volume and model capacity—namely, task diversity.
+This improvement demonstrates that spatial understanding learned from different datasets and task types can transfer, highlighting an additional scalability dimension beyond merely data volume and model capacity: task diversity.
+We provide additional results, including further verification of multi-task synergy and subset contributions, in the supplementary material.